richstu/groomer/README.md

 Utility package for post-processing ntuples produced by babymaker.

-### Pending updates for Full Run II dataset !!!

-    * Update SFs for b-tagging for 2018 FastSim, depending on what we are running on, all options available
-    * Missing Iso SFs for electrons for 2017 and 2018 FastSim -> applying the 2016 instead
-    * Missing Iso SFs for muons for 2018 FullSim -> applying the 2017 instead

 N.B.
 When adding new SF files, check that the axis assignment match what is assumed in the code!!
 They change from POG to POG and year to year...

 ### Interactive test